-Bus We are working with Hampshire County Council to improve bus services between Farnham, Liss, Liphook and Petersfield.
-Discussions are also underway with the District Council in planning improvements to the community bus service.
-We are also exploring a peak hopper service to rail stations.
-Supporting these improvements will be enhanced bus stops and shelters in the development and local area.
+Bus Work continues with Hampshire County Council to improve existing bus services and with the District Council in planning improvements to the community bus service.

 Rail Whitehill & Bordon is served by a number of local train stations offering fast links into Central London via South West Trains.

 Air The town is well served by Southampton Airport, Gatwick Airport, Heathrow Airport and Portsmouth International Port.

 Off-site improvements: as part of our development, there will be improvements taking place on the junctions at:

 A31/B3001 Hickleys Corner

 A325 The Street/B3384 Echo Barn Lane